ovh/docs/pages/platform/kubernetes-k8s/etcd-quota-error/guide.en-us.md

 The quota can thus be increased by adding nodes, but will never be decreased (even if all nodes are removed) to prevent data loss.

-## Resolution

 The error mentioned above states that the cluster's ETCD storage usage has exceeded the quota.

-To resolve the situation, resources created in excess need to be deleted.
+**To resolve the situation, resources created in excess need to be deleted.**

 ### Most common case: misconfigured cert-manager